-Ekseption made three albums after Rick's departure, the really rather good Bingo (****), the apparently excellent Mindmirror and the return-to-earlier-values Back to the Classics, before grinding to a halt.
+Ekseption made three inexplicably unavailable albums with Rick's replacement, Hans Jansen, after his departure, the really rather good Bingo (****), the apparently excellent Mindmirror and the return-to-earlier-values Back to the Classics, before grinding to a halt.
 Their reformation album with Rick, having (sadly) got Trace out of his system, was Ekseption '78, sounding not unlike their earlier work, hardly surprisingly.
-The album doesn't succeed on all fronts, unfortunately, with several poor choices of material, not least an awkward Jesu, Joy Of Man's Desiring, abbreviated to Jesu Joy, with the drum part riding roughshod over the piece, and a misplaced funky take on Gershwin's Summertime that sounds next to nothing like any other version you've heard.
-Nocturne (yup, Bach again) works very well, however, and closer Faith is a reworking of Doubts from the final Trace album, The White Ladies, but overall, we're treading over old ground here, to be honest.
+The album doesn't succeed on all fronts, unfortunately, with several poor choices of material, not least an awkward Jesu, Joy Of Man's Desiring, abbreviated to Jesu Joy, the drum part riding roughshod over the piece, and a misplaced funky take on Gershwin's Summertime that sounds next to nothing like any other version you've heard.
+Nocturne (yup, Bach again) works very well, however and closer Faith is a reworking of Doubts from the final Trace album, The White Ladies, but overall, we're treading over old ground here.
 Very little Mellotron (yet again), with choirs on Again and Pearl (Bach and Händel respectively), although there's quite a bit of Yamaha's late-'70s mega-synth, the GX-1, too.
 Don't search too hard for this, although the pompous sleevenotes are almost worth a purchase on their own...

 The last Ekseption album for some years was Dance Macabre in '81, consisting of re-recordings of tracks from previous albums, for some unknown reason (copyright issues?).
 It's... well, it's another Ekseption album, doing the same thing as all other Ekseption albums, only in this case, you've heard it all before, bar Rick's closing composition Conchorus.
 A couple of bursts of Mellotron choir, on Concerto, Haydn and way in the background on Conchorus, but nothing you can't live without, given that this is fairly hard to find these days.

-Incidentally, many thanks to Olof Lindh (the man who sold the mighty Änglagård their Mellotron, folks) for his information regarding Rick's 'Tron sounds.
-Olof notes that Ekseption and Earth & Fire both recorded at Phonogram studios in the Netherlands, achieving exactly the same 'Tron sounds, giving rise to speculation that the M300 was actually the in-house studio machine.
+Incidentally, many thanks to Olof Lindh (the man who sold the mighty Änglagård their Mellotron, folks) for his information regarding Rick's Mellotron sounds.
+Olof notes that Ekseption and Earth & Fire were both recorded at Phonogram studios in the Netherlands, achieving exactly the same Mellotron sounds, making it extremely likely that the M300 was actually the in-house studio machine.